River Almond, Lothian: River route

-The river begins its journey at Hirst Hill near Shotts Lanarkshire and runs past Seafield towards Kirkton and then through the centre of Livingston before travelling through Almondell and Calderwood Country Park where it picks up the Calder and Murieston waters.
-It then passes over a weir which supplies a feeder culvert which carries water into the Union Canal.
-Due to the height difference where the river passes under the canal, this feeder must run eastwards for several miles before reaching the canal.
-By following paths through the country park and along private land to the east, it is possible to follow the river and feeder all the way to the Union Canal.
-The river then flows east under the Almond Aqueduct of the Union Canal before turning northwards towards the Firth of Forth.
-It then flows past Kirkliston and Cramond, before joining the Firth of Forth near Cramond Island.
+The river begins its journey at Cant Hills north of Shotts, North Lanarkshire and runs past Whitburn, Blackburn and Seafield towards Kirkton and then through the centre of Livingston.
+After exiting Livingston it passes Mid Calder, East Calder, Newbridge, Kirkliston, Edinburgh Airport and towards the mouth of the river at Cramond, where it joins the Firth of Forth near Cramond Island.

 Riverside landmarks

 Illieston Castle is on the river, near the Almond Aqueduct.
 The Stewart kings James II and James IV are said to have had a hunting lodge at Illieston.
 The present three-storey house is probably of late 16th century or early 17th century date.
 It was purchased by John Ellis, an advocate in Edinburgh, around 1663.
 He added a Renaissance gateway inscribed with his initials and the date 1665.
 Later it became the property of the Earl of Hopetoun.
 It is now a private house.

 The industrial heritage of central Scotland can be observed along the length of the river with numerous weirs, remains of mills and other riverside industries of the past.